Mmaz1988/xle-glueworkbench-interface/README.md

 parsing {a man yawned}
 2 solutions, 0.000 CPU seconds, 0.000MB max mem, 26 subtrees unified
 ```
 - The f-structure window "Commands" menu should now contain an entry called "Semantics".
-Clicking on this button should generate a window which contains the result of the Glue derivation (including the underlying premises and their compiled counterpart, the agenda, if solutionOnly is set to 0).
+Clicking on this button should generate a window which contains the result of the Glue derivation (including the underlying premises and their compiled counterpart, the agenda, if `solutionOnly` is set to `0`).
 Note that the example below uses a simple string to represent the semantic side of a glue premise.
 Semantic parsing is possible but requires a specific string encoding.
 More information can be found in the manual.

 # Command
 ![alt text](pictures/fstructure.png)

 # Expected output
-- The default output consists only of the solution given by the prover.
+- The default output (`set solutionOnly 1`) consists only of the solution given by the prover.
 ![alt text](pictures/semantics2.png)
-- The detailed ouput looks like this.
+- The detailed ouput (`set solutionOnly 0`) looks like this.
 ![alt text](pictures/semantics.png)